Research highlights: Theoretical Elementary Particle Physics, Astrophysics, and Cosmology

+Dark matter.
 Most of the matter in the universe is dark

 matter, which is not made of ordinary atoms.
 The identity of dark

 matter particles remains a puzzle.
-A well-motivated candidate for such
+A number of

 a particle is the right-handed or sterile